91ebagacm/extension-webview/README.md

 * Popup mode has a close button on the top-left corner.
 * Whitelist validation (the webview will close if the user goes to a non-whitelisted URL).
 * Blacklist validation (the webview will close if the user goes to a blacklisted URL).
-* onClose event (Android and iOS).
+* onClose event.
-* onURLChanging events for controling the WebView (Android and iOS).
+* onURLChanging events for controling the WebView.
 * On non-supported platforms, this extensions has no effect (makes nothing).

 ### Simple use Example